ash-project/ash/documentation/topics/policies.md

 ### Access Type

 The default access type is `:filter`.
 In most cases this will be all you need.
 In the example above, if a user made a request for all instances of the resource, it wouldn't actually return a forbidden error.
-It simply attaches the appropriate filter to fetch data that the user can see.
+Instead, it attaches the appropriate filter to fetch data that the user can see.
 If the actor attribute `active` was `false`, then the request _would_ be forbidden (because there is no data for which they can pass this policy).
 However, if `active` is `true`, the authorizer would attach the following filter to the request:

 ```elixir